 Product prices and delivery charges are liable to change at any time, however, changes will not affect orders where we have sent you a dispatch confirmation email.

 In the case of a pricing error we reserve the right to cancel any order that has not been dispatched.

 Availability of Products

 All products are subject to availability.
-In the unlikely event your goods are unavailable we will contact you by phone or email at the earliest opportunity prior to despatching your order.
+In the unlikely event your goods are unavailable we will contact you email at the earliest opportunity prior to despatching your order.